IDMNYU/seniorproject_sp20_katsivelos/pre-work/README.md

 * Read the [syllabus](../syllabus.md) and be prepared to discuss and ask questions on first day of class.
 * Please direct message deangela on slack if you find any broken links or typos in the syllabus.
 * Populate a calendar \(google, iCal, or non-digital\) with due dates for this class, even though dates may change.
-* Create a google drive folder labeled "Senior Project SP20 your first and last name" and share with deangela.duff@nyu.edu \(i.e. Senior Project SP20 De Angela Duff\).
+* Create a google drive folder labeled "Senior Project SP20 your first and last name" and share with nick.katsivelos@nyu.edu \(i.e. Senior Project SP20 Nick Katsivelos\).
 * Set up [dedicated process website](website.md) for senior project.
 * Please add your name and the URL of your process website to this [shared google doc](https://docs.google.com/document/d/1tCl_rZb0OH85Z7vJsOvBm2n4mHT7xS9MQHRWxix_l6M/edit?usp=sharing).
 * Before beginning to prep for your [pecha kucha presentation](pecha_kucha.md), read the following chapters in _Do The Work_ by Steven Pressfield. \(There is a link to a pdf version in our slack channel.\)